Family Cause

 02. The Escalation & Rush to Putrajaya:

 The doctor at the clinic, seeing my distress (and undoubtedly noting my significant cardiac history), didn't mince words: "You need to go to the hospital.
 Go to Putrajaya Hospital.
 Now."
 That sentence, delivered with such seriousness, sent a fresh wave of anxiety through me.
 This wasn't a suggestion; it was an urgent directive.
 My wife, who accompanied me, didn't hesitate.
-My family rushed over, brother Alihan took the wheel, and drove me straight to the Emergency Department at Putrajaya Hospital.
+My family rushed over, brother ALIHAN took the wheel, and drove me straight to the Emergency Department at Putrajaya Hospital.
 That car ride felt endless, every minute marked by the effort to draw a decent breath and the pounding of my own heart – my repaired heart.

 03. Emergency & The Yellow Zone: